Interlibrary Loan FAQ

 - Mango Languages is available through the Law Library.

 - Some Rosetta Stone CDs are available at main campus' Language Learning Technology (LLT) Center.
-LLT has its own borrowing policy, separate from the Law Library.
+LLT has its own circulation policy, separate from the Law Library.

 - Main campus' Gelardin New Media Center also carries language learning media.
-Gelardin has its own borrowing policy, separate from the Law Library.
+Gelardin has its own circulation policy, separate from the Law Library.

 - Use the DC Public Library, its physical as well as its downloadable media collections.
 Anyone who resides, works, pays property taxes or attends school in DC is eligible to register as a patron.